 If your itching only happens when you exercise, you likely won’t have any other symptoms.

 People complain of itchy muscles especially in warm weather or if it’s been a while since they last exercised.
 Exercising, especially cardio workouts like running and walking, increase your blood flow and send a lot of oxygen to your muscles.
 The theory is that the blood vessels in your muscles are stretching beyond what they’re used to, and this wakes up the nerves around them.

-One animal study found that mice have an important nerve receptor that links muscle contraction as well as signaling itch.
+found that mice have an important nerve receptor that links muscle contraction as well as signaling itch.

 Since the nerve signals that communicate pain are closely linked with the nerve signals for itch, itching muscles could also be a way that your body is processing stress from working out.

-Vasculitis is inflammation of blood vessels, and case studies have shown that exercise can cause it.
+Vasculitis is inflammation of blood vessels, and have shown that exercise can cause it.
 When your blood vessels are inflamed, the vessel walls change and can restrict blood flow.
 All of this may send signals to the nerves in your muscles and cause your muscles to itch.

 None of this has been proven, but itchy muscles are a common experience among runners.